ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 communication protocol based on a KeySet that gets serialized through a pipe via the dump plugin to orchestrate the processes.

-Such a behavior this is useful for plugins which cause memory leaks to be isolated in an own process.
+Such a behavior is useful for plugins which cause memory leaks to be isolated in an own process.
 Furthermore this is useful for runtimes or libraries that cannot be reinitialized in the same process after they have been used.